dolthub/docs/content/reference/performance/availability.md

 Dolt supports simple read replication with two caveats:

-- a remote is used as a replication middleman
+- A remote is a replication middleman.

-- individual transactions are _not_ replicated, only commits are replicated.
+- Individual transactions are _not_ replicated, only commits.

-In summary, we support replication where a source database pushes on commit, and replicas pull on read.
+In summary, we support replicating a source database by pushing on commit, and pulling to replicas on read.
 The stability of middleman is required to maintain a line of communication between the primary server and its replicas.